ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 ---

 I am currently a MSc.
-Student and Research Assistant in Industrial Engineering Department at University of Windsor.
+Student and Research Assistant in the Industrial Engineering Department at University of Windsor.

-My primary research interests include deep reinforcement learning, applications of machine learning in mathematical optimization and operations research, graph representation learning, and geometric deep learning.
+My primary research interests include:
+- Applications of machine learning in mathematical optimization and operations research.
+- Graph representation learning, and geometric deep learning.
+- Deep reinforcement learning and sequential deciesion-making.

 Moreover, I always have an eye for advancements and research frontiers in more fundamental topics of AI such as novel optimization techniques, learning methods, and architectures.